 On Saturday, September 14th, the Biology department will be hosting the annual BioBlitz event, at the Amherst College Wildlife Sanctuary, followed by the Department Showcase.
 Come by to meet our faculty, eat some snacks, and learn about the fascinating projects happening here at the Biology department!
 The Bioblitz will run from 1:00 - 3:00 PM, preceded and followed by the Department Showcase, which will have two sessions, one 11:00 a.m. to noon and the other 3 p.m. to 4 p.m.

 Apply the principles to the study of infectious diseases in natural populations, focusing on deriving important questions and the variety of approaches to address them.

 This course examines animal behavior from both a mechanistic and a functional perspective, drawing upon examples from a diverse range of taxa and using articles from the primary scientific literature.

 Seminar in Behavioral Ecology

 This course will explore the relationship between an animal's behavior and its social and ecological context, specifically the evolution of sexual dimorphism in animals.

 Biology Prizes & Awards

-Each year we award a number of prizes to students.
-We solicit proposals every April.
+Each year we award a number of Fellowships and Prizes to students.
+We solicit proposals every March.

 Fungal Model to Shed New Light on Human DNA